Our own Milky Way is sending out neutrinos, the so-called 'ghost particles'

 A decade ago, a particle detector known as the IceCube Neutrino Observatory managed to find neutrinos coming from outside our solar system.

-They've known that some are coming from outside our galaxy, and they figured that some must come from the Milky Way, too, and IceCube has been hunting for those.
+They've known that some are coming from outside our galaxy, and they figured that some must come from the Milky Way, too.
+IceCube has been hunting for those.

 "It was accepted that there would be neutrinos coming from our galaxy, but we didn't have any evidence until now," says Ignacio Taboada, a professor of physics at the Georgia Institute of Technology and IceCube's spokesperson.